Accountant's office with tax documents and calculator for accounting glossary Quebec 2026

 Taxprep / ProFile

-Professional tax preparation software used by CPA accounting technicians in tax practices.
-Taxprep (by Wolters Kluwer / Cantax) is the industry standard in Quebec for T1, T2, CO-17, and complex forms.
-ProFile (by Intuit) is also widely used.
-These programs enable automated calculations and electronic filing with the tax authorities.
+Professional tax filing software used by CPAs and public accounting technicians.
+Taxprep (by Wolters Kluwer / Cantax) is the standard in Quebec for T1, T2, CO-17 and complex forms.
+ProFile (by Intuit) is also very popular.
+Enable automated calculation and electronic transmission to authorities.

 Xero

-A New Zealand-based cloud accounting software and direct competitor to QBO.
-Less common in Quebec but well-established in the English-speaking Canadian market and among modern accountants.
-It features a modern interface and strong third-party integrations (over 1,000 connected applications).
-It is particularly popular among e-commerce businesses and tech companies.
+New Zealand-based cloud-based accounting software, a direct competitor of QBO.
+Less common in Quebec but present in the English-speaking Canadian market and among modern accountants.
+Modern interface, strong in third-party integrations (more than 1,000 connected apps).
+Particularly appreciated by e-commerce and technology companies.

 Software page: Xero on Bankeo.